Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

 In 2018 the state-of-the-art CNN for JPEG steganalysis (which can also be used for spatial steganalysis) was SRNet \cite{Boroumand2018_SRNet}.
-This network has been presented in the previous Section \ref{ssec:nsca}.
-Note that for the side channel aware version of SRNet, the embedding change probability per DCTs coefficient is first map back in the spatial domain using absolute values for the DCT basis.
-This {\it side-channel} map then enter the network and is convolved with each kernel (this first convolution act as a pre-processing block).
-The convolutions are such that the filters kernels are modified to their absolute values.
-After having passed the convolution, the features maps are summed with the square of the convolved side-channel map.
-Note that this idea is similar to what was exposed in SCA Ye-Net version (SCA-TLU-CNN) \cite{Ye2017} about the integration of a Side-Channel map, and to the recent proposition for Side-Channel Aware steganalysis in JPEG with Rich Models, where the construction of Side-Channel map and especially the quantity $\delta_{uSA}^{1/2}$\footnote{uSA stand for Upper bounded Sum of Absolute values).} was defined.
+This network was previously presented in Section \ref{ssec:nsca}.
+Note that for the side channel aware version of SRNet, the {\it embedding change probability} per DCTs coefficient is, first, mapped back in the spatial domain using absolute values for the DCT basis.
+This {\it side-channel map} then enters the network and is convolved with each kernel (this first convolution acts as a pre-processing block).
+Note that the convolutions in this first block for this {\it side-channel} map are such that the filter kernels are modified to their absolute values.
+After passing the convolution, the feature maps are summed with the square root of the values from the convolved {\it side-channel} map.
+Note that this idea is similar to what was exposed in SCA Ye-Net version (SCA-TLU-CNN) \cite{Ye2017} about the integration of a Side-Channel map, and to the recent proposition for Side-Channel Aware steganalysis in JPEG with Rich Models \cite{Denemark2016_SCA_Delta}, where the construction of the {\it side-channel} map, and especially the quantity $\delta_{uSA}^{1/2}$\footnote{uSA stands for Upper bounded Sum of Absolute values.} was defined.